 - Krakow: Pracownia Cukiernicza Stanisław Sarga, ul.
 Starowiślna 83, 31-052 Kraków.
 Paulina comments: “They have no website unfortunately.
 The forest berry flavor is amazing, but any option you choose is worth of trying and they are served from containers covered by metal leads, isn’t it a proof of quality in most cases? :D”

-- The chain Amorino has two branches in Lisbon.
+- The chain Amorino has two branches in Lisbon and one in Porto.

 - The chain Frost Gelato has a branch in Qatar.

 - Moscow has a branch of the chain Venchi.